 The standard measurement for office space in this area is around 1,910 sqft.
 Most buildings in this market are around 2 stories.
 Most buildings in this region were built in 1917 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
-Commute by bike is the most popular way to get to work amongst Inner Richmond occupants.
+Finance and insurance are the dominant industries in this region.
+Commute by bike is the most popular way to get to work amongst Inner Richmond folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.